Not feeling heat and noticing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t functioning promptly, you’ll likely hear the fan run and the switch clicking a few times before the furnace turns off completely.
-When a part isn’t working right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t functioning promptly, you’ll likely hear the fan going and the switch clicking a couple times before the furnace shuts down completely.
+When a part isn’t working right, your furnace will turn off to protect you.

-You may notice fast flashes or an alternating slow flash as it passes on a fault code.
+You may see fast flashes or an alternating slow flash as it passes on a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Sunbeam Service Experts Heating & Air Conditioning Expert will investigate other parts of your furnace first.
-Several other issues can also generate the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your Sunbeam Service Experts Expert will investigate other parts of your furnace first.
+A handful of other issues can also generate the error code, like a clogged vent or cracked hose.

-If you require furnace repair, turn to the professionals from Sunbeam Service Experts Heating & Air Conditioning to understand the fault code and fix the issue to your requirements.
+If you need furnace repair, turn to the technicians from Sunbeam Service Experts to understand the fault code and fix the problem to your requirements.

 Call us at 716-427-6807 or schedule an appointment online today.